onefastsnail/dockerweb/README.md

 # Dockerize the web

-A simple base infrastructure that provides a nginx, php, and mysql stack for web applications.
+A simple base Docker stack that provides a nginx, php, and mysql containers for web applications.

 ## Spin up the stack